juandld/narritive-hero/README.md

 - `ALLOWED_ORIGINS` — comma‑separated list of frontend origins for CORS (e.g., `https://app.example.com,https://www.example.com`).
 Can be set in `backend/.env` or root `.env`.
 - `ALLOWED_ORIGIN`, `ALLOWED_ORIGIN_1..N` — optional individual CORS entries (take precedence over `ALLOWED_ORIGINS`).
 - `CLOUDFLARE_TUNNEL_TOKEN` — optional.
 When set, the `cloudflared` service in `docker compose` automatically runs your Cloudflare Tunnel (`tunnel --no-autoupdate run --token …`).
 Keep this value out of version control (set it in your `.env`).
+- `TELEGRAM_BOT_TOKEN` — optional.
+When set, the backend exposes a Telegram webhook endpoint so the bot can talk to Narrative Hero directly.
+- `TELEGRAM_WEBHOOK_SECRET` — optional.
+If set, Telegram must include this secret via the `X-Telegram-Bot-Api-Secret-Token` header when calling the webhook.
+- `TELEGRAM_INGEST_TOKEN` — optional.
+Shared secret for the HTTP ingest endpoint (`/api/integrations/telegram`) when calling it from custom automations.

 Frontend config: `frontend/src/lib/config.ts` → `BACKEND_URL` (uses `VITE_BACKEND_URL` at build, or computes `http(s)://<current-host>:8000` at runtime if unset).
 You can set `VITE_BACKEND_URL` at build time to point the frontend at your API (e.g., `https://api.example.com`).